ignaciotb/UWExploration/README.md

 ```
 roslaunch auv_model auv_exploration.launch
 ```
+Open RVIZ separately and use the config file in the bathy_mapper pkg to visualize the setup.

 Keep reading to see how to change the operation mode.

 ### Replay an AUV survey